 - School staff and out-of-school time partners share information and resources, and work together across schools, homes, and communities in support of student learning and development

 - Families and community members co-design and co-govern schools so that policies and practices are equitable and support all students

 Broadening Awareness Among Parents and Caregivers

-Parents and caregivers are children’s first teachers, and therefore, they are key partners in helping build children’s social and emotional competence.
+Parents and caregivers are children’s first teachers, and therefore they are key partners in helping build children’s social and emotional competence.
 This role can be strengthened with broader awareness of SEL and what it means.
-CASEL and The Allstate Foundation launched Our Children Are Leaders, a campaign provided parents and caregivers of PreK-12 students with guidance and resources on SEL to encourage the development of social and emotional competencies for leaders of today and tomorrow.
+CASEL and The Allstate Foundation launched Our Children Are Leaders, a campaign to provide parents and caregivers of PreK-12 students with guidance and resources on SEL to encourage the development of social and emotional competencies for leaders of today and tomorrow.